 During high school, I wasn’t sure what I wanted anymore.
 All of the previous options didn’t seem so nice anymore.
 I did like sports and though maybe I can study to become a personal trainer.
-But I didn’t really see myself doing that in the future.
+But I didn’t really saw myself doing that in the future.
 Because I was so unsure about what I wanted to study, together with the feeling I wanted some time off before going to college; I decided to take a gap year.

 Madagascar, the start of my dream

+The 10 weeks flew by in an instant, it where the most primitave but also the most amazing weeks of my life.
+Before I knew I was on my plane back home.
+My new dream was born.
+Even after seeing the gigantic rats and spiders, I knew that I wanted to work in nature conservation and research, but not any nature… I want to work in the tropics.
 The first step after this amazing trip was starting my studies.
-I started my bachelor in Forest and Nature conservation which took me occupied for 4,5 years.
+I started my bachelor in Forest and Nature conservation which kept me occupied for 4,5 years.
 This does not mean that I spend all those years at home in the Netherlands.
-The complete opposite, I spend about half the time of my bachelor abroad.
-And soon I will tell you everything about this and all the other steps I have taken on my road to Africa.
+The complete opposite, I spend about half the time of my bachelor abroad!

 I spend a lot of time keeping this website filled with educational content and keeping updates about what I do to achieve my dream of working and living in Africa.
 Do you want to support me?
 You can buy me a coffee or purchase one of my digital prints.
 All proceeds will go towards my elephant research and the time spend on this website.